simpleshue/misc/docs/running/nutrition.md

 [^1] provided a sample fueling/drinking schedule.
 Note that the latter stages of the race, however, have less focus on simple hydration.

   ![fueling_schedule]({{ site.baseurl }}/assets/images/running/sample_fueling_schedule.jpeg)

+### Tips

+Don't swallow a gel all at once.
+Take time - e.g., between a quarter and one mile of running distance.
+Taka  a little of the gel at a time.

 ### Fat vs Carbohydrate